-- 1.1.
-This project is funded wholly or in part by the State of California Community Development Block Grant Program and is subject to both Federal and State regulatory requirements.
+- 1.1 This project is funded wholly or in part by the State of California Community Development Block Grant Program and is subject to both Federal and State regulatory requirements.
 The consultant and its sub-contractors agree to comply with all State and Federal laws and regulations that pertain to construction, health and safety, labor, fair employment practices, equal opportunity, and all other matters applicable to the Consultant and any subcontractors.
-The consultant further agrees to comply with all Federal laws and regulations applicable to the CDBG Program and with other Federal provisions as set forth below. - 1.2.
-These contract provisions shall apply to all work performed on the contract by the consultant's own organization and with the assistance of workers under the consultant's immediate superintendence and to all work performed on the contract by piecework, station work, or by subcontract. - 1.3.
-Except as otherwise provided for in each section, the consultant shall insert in each subcontract all of the stipulations contained in these Required Contract Provisions for CDBG-Aided Consultant Contracts, and further require their inclusion in any lower tier subcontract or purchase order that may in turn be made.
+The consultant further agrees to comply with all Federal laws and regulations applicable to the CDBG Program and with other Federal provisions as set forth below. - 1.2 These contract provisions shall apply to all work performed on the contract by the consultant's own organization and with the assistance of workers under the consultant's immediate superintendence and to all work performed on the contract by piecework, station work, or by subcontract. - 1.3 Except as otherwise provided for in each section, the consultant shall insert in each subcontract all of the stipulations contained in these Required Contract Provisions for CDBG-Aided Consultant Contracts, and further require their inclusion in any lower tier subcontract or purchase order that may in turn be made.
 The Required Contract Provisions for CDBG-Aided Consultant Contracts shall not be incorporated by reference in any case.
-The prime consultant shall be responsible for compliance by any sub-consultant or lower tier sub-consultant with these Required Contract Provisions for CDBG-Aided Consultant or lower tier sub-consultant with these Required Contract Provisions for CDBG-Aided Consultant Consultant Contracts. - 1.4.
-The consultant and its sub-consultants shall perform the project in accordance with Federal, State and local housing and building codes as are applicable. - 1.5.
-The consultant and its sub-consultants shall maintain at least the minimum State-required Worker's Compensation Insurance for those employees who will perform the contract activity(ies) or any part of it. - 1.6.
-The consultant and its sub-consultants shall maintain, if so required by law, unemployment insurance, disability insurance and liability insurance in an amount to be determined by the State which is reasonable to compensate any person, firm, or corporation who may be injured or damaged by the consultant or any sub-consultant in performing the project or any part of it. - 1.7.
-The consultant and its sub-consultants shall retain all books, records, accounts, documentation, and all other materials relevant to the agreement for a period of five (5) years from date of termination of the agreement, or five (5) years from the conclusion or resolution of any and all audits or litigation relevant to the agreement and any amendments, whichever is later. - 1.8.
-The consultant and its sub-consultants shall permit the State, Federal government, the Bureau of State Audits, the Department of Housing and Community Development, the City of Fort Bragg and/or their representatives, upon reasonable notice, unrestricted access to any or all books, records, accounts, documentation, and all other materials relevant to the agreement for the purpose of monitoring, auditing, or otherwise examining said materials.
+The prime consultant shall be responsible for compliance by any sub-consultant or lower tier sub-consultant with these Required Contract Provisions for CDBG-Aided Consultant Contracts. - 1.4 The consultant and its sub-consultants shall perform the project in accordance with Federal, State and local housing and building codes as are applicable. - 1.5 All data and design and engineering work created under this Agreement shall be owned by the Subgrantee / owner of the subject property and shall not be subject to copyright protection.
+The rights to any invention which is developed in the course of this Agreement shall be the property of the Subgrantee/subject property owner. - 1.6 The consultant and its sub-consultants shall maintain at least the minimum State-required Worker's Compensation Insurance for those employees who will perform the contract activity(ies) or any part of it. - 1.7 The consultant and its sub-consultants shall maintain, if so required by law, unemployment insurance, disability insurance and liability insurance in an amount to be determined by the State which is reasonable to compensate any person, firm, or corporation who may be injured or damaged by the consultant or any sub-consultant in performing the project or any part of it. - 1.8 The consultant and its sub-consultants shall retain all books, records, accounts, documentation, and all other materials relevant to the agreement for a period of five (5) years from date of termination of the agreement, or five (5) years from the conclusion or resolution of any and all audits or litigation relevant to the agreement and any amendments, whichever is later. - 1.9 The consultant and its sub-consultants shall permit the State, Federal government, the Bureau of State Audits, the Department of Housing and Community Development, the City of Fort Bragg and/or their representatives, upon reasonable notice, unrestricted access to any or all books, records, accounts, documentation, and all other materials relevant to the agreement for the purpose of monitoring, auditing, or otherwise examining said materials.